Sweden launches NATO bid, seeks to overcome Turkish objections | Politics

 Sweden's government has formally decided to apply for NATO membership, Prime Minister Magdalena Andersson said on Monday, setting it on the road toward ending military non-alignment that lasted throughout the Cold War.
 Sweden's governing Social Democrats dropped their 73-year opposition to joining NATO on Sunday and are hoping for a quick accession, following Russia's Feb.
 24 invasion of Ukraine.

 NATO and the United States said they were confident Turkey would not hold up membership of Finland and Sweden.
-Any decision on NATO enlargement requires approval by all 30 members of the alliance and their parliaments.
 Diplomats said Erdogan would be under pressure to yield as Finland and Sweden would greatly strengthen NATO in the Baltic Sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)